stephbuon/democracy-lab/philologic-code/tei-conversion/democracy-lab-version/README.md

-# Pandas to TEI XML Conversion
+# TSV to TEI XML Conversion

 This code is designed to be submitted as an sbatch job on M2.